handshake-org/hsd-ledger/docs/cli.md

 try to connect to HSD node and wallet servers running on localhost using the [default ports][config].
 Users may specify custom locations for the node and wallet servers by using flags [below](#usage).
-The CLI app defaults to using the testnet.
+The CLI app defaults to using the mainnet.
 This can also be configured using a flag specified [below](#usage).

 For more information on configuring clients for connection to HSD, please see